learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

      - [ ] Document your data cleaning process
  - [ ] Use **Scipy and/or Statsmodels** perform meaningful statistial analysis on your data set.
 You may also use your own or prewritten functions.
      - [ ] Carry out **at least three** hypothesis test using the statistical test from lectures and learn.co (ANOVA, t-test, etc).
-     - [ ] Carry out any further statistical analysis such as power analysis, effect size, etc.
+     - [ ] Carry out any further statistical analysis such as power analysis, sampling, effect size, etc.
  - [ ] Posted to git repository:
    - [ ] A README.md listing project members, goals, responsibilities, and a summary of the files in the repository
    - [ ] At least 10 commits